At this time, we are not accepting any new Holistic Care patients.

 Do you have a TCM exam, herbal therapy, or acupuncture appointment coming up?
 Fill out the appropriate consent forms online here.

 Acupuncture is an ancient Chinese therapy which restores the flow and balance of energy throughout the body.
 Very fine needles inserted into acupuncture points stimulate nerves, increase circulation, and trigger the release of hormones which promote relaxation.
 Acupuncture requires training, and only a certified veterinary acupuncturist should perform the therapy.
-Both Dr. Hunt and Dr. Harada hold certification from the Chi Institute.
-They work with pets and their owners to develop the best treatment plan.

-Dr. Emily Hunt on Pet Acupuncture:
+An Overview on Pet Acupuncture:

 Schedule Your TCM Exam